Bruce Banner (Marvel Cinematic Universe): Appearance and special effects

 In filming The Incredible Hulk, Leterrier cited Andy Serkis' motion capture portrayals of Gollum and King Kong in The Lord of the Rings and King Kong, respectively, as the standard for which he was aiming.
 Norton and Roth filmed 2500 takes of different movements the monsters would make (such as the Hulk's "thunder claps").
 Phosphorescent face paint applied to the actors' faces and strobe lighting would help record the most subtle mannerisms into the computer.
 Others including Cyril Raffaelli provided motion capture for stunts and fights, after the main actors had done video referencing.
 Leterrier hired Rhythm and Hues to provide the CGI, rather than Industrial Light & Magic (ILM) who created the visual effects for Ang Lee's Hulk.
 Visual effect company, Image Engine, spent over a year working on a shot where Banner's gamma-irradiated blood falls through three factory floors into a bottle.
 Overall 700 effects shots were created.
 Motion capture aided in placing and timing of movements, but overall key frame animation by Rhythm and Hues provided the necessary "finesse [and] superhero quality".
 Dale Keown's comic book artwork of the Hulk was an inspiration for his design.
 Leterrier felt the first Hulk had "too much fat [and] the proportions were a little off".
 He explained, "The Hulk is beyond perfect so there is zero grams of fat, all chiseled, and his muscle and strength defines this creature so he's like a tank."
-Visual effects supervisor Kurt Williams envisioned the Hulk's physique as a linebacker rather than a bodybuilder.
+Visual effects supervisor Kurt Williams envisioned the Hulk's physical as a linebacker rather than a bodybuilder.
 A height of nine feet was chosen for the character as they did not want him to be too inhuman.
 To make him more expressive, computer programs controlling the inflation of his muscles and saturation of skin color were created.
 Williams cited flushing as an example of humans' skin color being influenced by their emotions.
 The animators felt green blood would make his skin become darker rather than lighter, and his skin tones, depending on lighting, either resemble an olive or even gray slate.
 His animation model was completed without the effects company's full knowledge of what he would be required to do: he was rigged to do whatever they imagined, in case the model was to be used for The Avengers film.
 The Hulk's medium-length hair was modeled on Mike Deodato's art.
 He originally had a crew cut, but Leterrier decided flopping hair imbued him with more character.
 Leterrier cited An American Werewolf in London as the inspiration for Banner's transformation, wanting to show how painful it was for him to change.
-As a nod to the live action TV series, Banner's eyes change color first when he transforms.
+As a nod to the live action TV series, Banner's eyes change Green color first when he transforms.